mvysny/mvysny.github.io/_posts/2018-1-7-try-out-teamcity-quickly-with-docker.md

       - SERVER_URL=http://server:8111
 ```

-Then, create the following folders inside of the `teamcity` folder which will store both the server and the agent persistent folders:
+Then, create the following folders inside the `teamcity` folder which will store both the server and the agent persistent folders:
 ```
 datadir
 logs
 agent_conf
 ```

+If your host user doesn't have uid of 1000, you'll need to chown those to uid of 1000.

 Now just start the containers with:
 ```